wellmaintained/decision-copilot/docs/domain/team_hierarchy.md

 ## Conclusion

 This phased implementation plan allows us to start with a simple solution that meets our current needs while providing a clear path to scale as organizations grow.
-By optimizing for read performance and real-time updates, we ensure a responsive user experience for stakeholder selection and team visualization.
-The use of subcollections under the organization document provides proper security boundaries between different tenants of the system.
+By using a pure hierarchical structure in Firestore, we optimize for storage efficiency while maintaining the ease of traversal in our domain model.
+The repository layer handles the conversion between the hierarchical storage structure and the flat domain model structure, providing a clean separation of concerns.